cala21/test/Lab2.md

 We notice that the parentheses force the priority once again to "<<" letting to a different output with respect to the case where we didn't use them.
 This tested the precedence of the operators proving that "-" has higher priority then "<<".

 ######(C)
+We create a grammar that satisfies unambiguously the requirements to write a float that can be rised to an exponent.

 _**< Float >**_ ::= < Integer > . < Decimal > <br>
 _**< Integer >**_ ::= < Value > | < NegVal > <br>